autay27/blogust/content/blog/subsets-stationery-contentment/index.md

 I even made up some other groupings, like monochrome and coloured, or matching them into pairs so that each pair would look and write well together.
 Suddenly I felt like a little kid playing with my toys rather than a uni student with writing tools.
 Fun!
 And it brought me some peace of mind: my pens look good together after all.
 They just needed the right framing.

 I guess this post is yet another observation that changing your perspective can help you feel better about something.
-Many of us can think of very serious things which we could only make peace with once we found the correct perspective on them; the story of my pen collection is a more lighthearted example.
+Many of us can think of sad things which we could only make peace with once we found the correct perspective on them; the story of my pen collection is a more lighthearted example.

 [^1]: In the following story, the ballpoints weren't actually on my desk with the others, but I wanted to show them off too.